How is the Alkire Foster method used in policy?

-The Alkire Foster method for measuring multidimensional poverty can be used to create national measures of poverty, well-being, empowerment and inequality.
-It can also be used for monitoring and evaluation of programmes, and for targeting of services or conditional cash transfers.
+The Alkire Foster (AF) method for measuring multidimensional poverty can be used to create national measures of poverty, well-being, empowerment and inequality.
+It can also be used for monitoring and evaluating programmes, and for targeting services or conditional cash transfers.

-You can read about all the applications below in a brochure, ‘Measuring Multidimensional Poverty: Insights from Around the World‘.
+Read about policy applications of the AF method in OPHI’s brochure ‘Measuring Multidimensional Poverty: Insights from Around the World‘.

-- Global Multidimensional Poverty Index (MPI) – An international measure of acute poverty covering over 100 developing countries and more than 650 subnational regions
+An international measure of acute poverty covering over 100 developing countries and more than 800 sub-national regions.

-- Gross National Happiness (GNH) Index, Bhutan – A measurement tool that includes less traditional aspects of culture and psychological well-being
+A measurement tool that includes less traditional aspects of culture and psychological well-being.

-- Women’s Empowerment in Agriculture Index – A groundbreaking tool to measure the empowerment, agency and inclusion of women in the agriculture sector
+A ground-breaking tool to measure the empowerment, agency and inclusion of women in the agriculture sector.